All You Have To Know About Surfing in Dubai

 1. Sunset Beach

 Start your surf-adventure vacation at one of the busiest beaches, expanding in the heart of Jumeirah.
 Sunset Beach is a beautiful place where you can work on your surf moves, also known as one of the best workouts for a toned body.
 There you can enjoy the iconic Burj Al Arab as a backdrop.
-As a great swell surfing spot, the beach is always packed with board-riders and surfers, so anticipate crowds.
+As a tremendous swell surfing spot, the beach is always packed with board riders and surfers, so anticipate crowds.

 2. North Beach

 Another popular surfing spot, North Beach, is located near Sharjah.
 It is a small sandy beach, ideal for surfers.
-The beach is not avoided by tourists and other beach-lovers like paddle boarders and kite surfers who love to try the waves here.
+The beach is very popular with tourists and other beach lovers like paddle boarders and kite surfers who love to try the waves here.
 The cross-onshore winds make it a perfect beach to enjoy the sport and the waves.

 3. Tim’s Reef

-Surfers should visit one of the most exciting spots to learn surfing in Dubai, the Fujairah.
-Its location on the east side of UAE, while facing the Indian Ocean makes it an ideal surfing swell.
+Surfers should visit one of the most exciting spots to learn surfing in Dubai, the city of Fujairah.
+Its location on the east side of UAE, facing the Indian Ocean, makes it an ideal surfing swell.
 The summer months extend the solid surfing conditions with favorable weather and winds.
 It is an hour outside Dubai, so check the surfing conditions first before planning the road trip to Tim’s reef.

 4. Surf Sharjah & Surf Ajman

 Despite popular belief that the Gulf is flat, there are approximately 100 days of great conditions during the winter months.
 On those surfable days, the north-westerly winds blow onshore, generating waves of up to 4ft.
 But if you need a quieter surfing spot, the Sharjah beaches & Ajman beaches are ideal.
-The sandy beaches are extremely enjoyable, and you can hit the waves freely to make the most out of your surf-vacation.
+The sandy beaches are extremely enjoyable, and you can freely hit the waves to make the most of your surf vacation.